July 5, 2026

 CSAT vs NPS for a small business: a page from a simple customer success playbook

-Something fundamental has shifted in customer behavior: bad customer experiences cost organizations an estimated $3.8 trillion annually in the previous year, while mobile commerce now represents 60% of all e-commerce sales globally.
-For small businesses, this isn't just a statistic.
-It's a survival guide.
+Something fundamental has shifted in customer behavior: bad customer experiences cost organizations an estimated $3.8 trillion annually in the previous year, while mobile commerce now represents 60% of all ecommerce sales globally.
+For a small business, getting customer experience right is a matter of survival.

 The real stakes behind customer success metrics